 - The Company owns a Medicare Advantage Plan in the state of California. - The Company coordinates and provides covered health care services, including professional, institutional, and ancillary services, to members enrolled in certain benefit plans of unaffiliated Medicare Advantage Health Maintenance Organizations ("HMO") (collectively, "Third-Party Payors").
-The Company's contract with a Third-Party Payor terminated on December 31, 2019.
-The Company continues to service the claims in runoff related to the agreement.
+The Company's contracts with two different Third-Party Payors terminated on December 31, 2020 and 2019, respectively.
+The Company continues to service the claims in runoff related to their respective agreements.